-RSM Risk Assurance Services LLP were appointed to undertake the internal audit work for the year 2022/23 with RSM undertaking the internal audit work and delivery of the Internal Audit Plan for the Staffordshire Commissioner's Office, Staffordshire Police and Staffordshire Fire and Rescue Service.
+RSM Risk Assurance Services LLP were appointed to undertake the internal audit work for the year 2023/24 with RSM undertaking the internal audit work and delivery of the Internal Audit Plan for the Staffordshire Commissioner's Office, Staffordshire Police and Staffordshire Fire and Rescue Service.

-This importantly has provided the opportunity to undertake a number of combined audits across both Police and Fire ensuring a more efficient and effective service can be delivered.
+This importantly has provided the opportunity to undertake combined audits across both Police and Fire ensuring a more efficient and effective internal audit strategy can be developed and delivered.

 Throughout the year internal audit has carried out a range of planned reviews of systems and internal controls across the Service.
-Seven audit reviews were undertaken during the year, this included; PFI contract, Freedom of Information Compliance, Firefighters' Pension Arrangements, Cyber Risk Assurance as well as key financial control audits.
+Six audit reviews were undertaken during the year, this included; Risk Management, Whistleblowing and Driver Training in addition to the key financial control audits.